hastest/juliannma.com/pages/seas.md

 ## Events

 SEAS will feature their first major production this April 11th, 2018, at 7 P.M. in Yamaha Artist Services New York, located in the heart of midtown Manhattan on Fifth Avenue and 54th Street.
-This will be a 1 1/2 hour event, including world premieres of all-new musical works and choreography highlighting 3 global concerns centering on the ocean: disappearing coral reefs, disappearing ice, and the pervasiveness and hazards of plastic.
+This will be a 1 1/2 hour event, including world premieres of all-new musical compositions and choreography, highlighting 3 global concerns centering on the ocean: disappearing coral reefs, disappearing ice, and the pervasiveness and hazards of plastic.

-Previously, SEAS presented their first Open Workshop May of 2016, testing and building upon their choreography live in an interactive demo + discussion workshop with the audience.
+Previously, SEAS presented their first Open Workshop in May of 2016, in which they tested and built upon their choreography live in an interactive demo + discussion workshop with the audience.
 In November the same year, SEAS, gave its world premiere performance of Ravel's complete ***Miroirs*** suite as part of Mannes Sounds Festival: Mirrors of Nature, curated by J.Y.
 Song.

-SEAS featured a live performance of 'Rise, Awaken' specially choreographed for Juliann's [solo debut at Carnegie Hall's Weill Recital Hall](/concerts-gatherings/) November 9th.[RSVP here](https://www.carnegiehall.org/SiteCode/Purchase/SeatSelectionPerformance.aspx?startWorkflow=true&quickBuy=false&quantity=1&eventId=31030).
+This past November, SEAS featured a live performance of 'Rise, Awaken' specially choreographed for Juliann's [solo debut at Carnegie Hall's Weill Recital Hall](/concerts-gatherings/)[RSVP here](https://www.carnegiehall.org/SiteCode/Purchase/SeatSelectionPerformance.aspx?startWorkflow=true&quickBuy=false&quantity=1&eventId=31030).

 ## Support

 ***Rise, Awaken*** was made possible in part thanks to the Marin Alsop Entrepreneurship Award and Father Merlet Grant.
-SEAS salutes Maestro Marin Alsop (Baltimore Symphony Orchestra), Norma Deull, and Pro Musicis Foundation for their support through these grants, and to Mannes: The New School for Music and Yamaha Artist Services Inc. for generous extension of their resources.
+SEAS salutes Maestro Marin Alsop (Baltimore Symphony Orchestra), Ms. Norma Deull, and Pro Musicis Foundation for their support through these grants, and to Mannes: The New School for Music and Yamaha Artist Services Inc. for generous extension of their resources.

 If you would like to support SEAS directly, please consider donating to our cause.
 <div class="centered"><button data-iframe="false"><a href="https://www.paypal.me/juliannma">Gift via Paypal</a></button></div>